iIias/mlops-sustainability-oss/README.md

 # mlops-sustainability-oss 🌱

-### A self-sustaining end-to-end CP4D MLOps workflow for a flood forecasting model
+### A self-sustaining end-to-end CP4D MLOps workflow for a flood forecasting model with automated data versioning and rollback

 Welcome 👋 to this MLOps for sustainability repository.